statespacedev/statespace/docs/source/index.rst

 introduction
 ==================================================================================================================

-this project focuses on reference problems from Bayesian Signal Processing: Classical, Modern, and Particle Filtering Methods, Kalman Filtering: Theory and Practice, and Stochastic Processes and Filtering Theory - in particular, using numpy for matrix and vector manipulation.
+this project focuses on reference problems in kalman, sigma-point, and particle processors - in particular, numpy and eigen implementations.

 install
 ------------------------------------------------------------------------------------------------------------------